UCP government funds apprenticeship positions while cutting post-secondary funding

 “Saitsa takes the view that all new investment at our institution is welcome – and we look forward to working with the provincial government to consider further investments in other student issues,” the statement continues.

-In an interview with the Gauntlet, Students’ Union Vice President External Mateusz Salmassi describes a contrasting picture.
+In an interview with the Gauntlet, Students’ Union Vice President External Mateusz Salmassi described a contrasting picture.
 U of C students are struggling to find employment over the summer, citing the loss of student employment programs as the main cause.

 “Our most recent data shows that one out of five students who sought work over the summer were unable to find it,” said Salmassi.